samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 You launch a mote of light at one creature or object within range.
 Make a ranged spell attack against the target.
-On a hit, the target takes 1d8 Radiant damage, and until the end of your next turn, it emits [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) in a 10-foot radius and can’t benefit from the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition.
+On a hit, the target takes 1d8 Radiant damage, and until the end of your next turn, it emits [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) in a 10-foot radius and can't benefit from the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition.

 ***Cantrip Upgrade.*** The damage increases by 1d8 when you reach levels 5 (2d8), 11 (3d8), and 17 (4d8).